Ellin Goetz holds the philosophy that good design matters, and the work of her firm gives clear evidence of that intent.

 She also promotes the use of easy-care water gardens filled with sun-loving tropical plants, seen at The Naples Beach Hotel & Golf Club, Parque Celestial in Mediterra and The Norris Gardens at Palm Cottage in Old Naples.
 Her sensitive rejuvenation of the 1927 Moonlight Garden contributed to the Edison Estates receiving an Award for Outstanding Achievement from the Florida Trust for Historic Preservation.

-GOETZ+STROPES currently have in progress the 160 acre $25 million Naples Botanical Garden where they are principal coordinating landscape architects for the LEED certified complex scheduled for opening in late 2009, design for recreational improvements at Mackle Park on Marco Island, and the Botanical Classrooms for Florida Gulf Coast University in Naples.
+GOETZ+STROPES recently completed the initial stages of the 160 acre $25 million Naples Botanical Garden where they are principal coordinating landscape architects for the LEED certified complex which opened in late 2009, design for recreational improvements at Mackle Park on Marco Island, and the Botanical Classrooms for Florida Gulf Coast University in Naples.